vreddy9/zapi/README.md

 	query_result = sesh.account.where(id: 'asd123')
 	specificAccount = query_result[0]

+###get a value
-###get a value, must specify the WSDL name
+Must specify the WSDL name
 	accountName = specificAccount.values["Name"]

+###set fields
-###set fields separate by comma if setting more than one, use ruby case i.e ThisName is this_name
+Separate by comma if setting more than one, use ruby case i.e ThisName is this_name
 	specificAccount.set_fields(name: 'hi', currency: 'USD')
 	update_res = specificAccount.update

-###make a new account, some values are set by default
+###make a new account
+Some values are set by default
 	acc = sesh.account
 	acc.set_fields(name: "test account")
 	acc.create